Lea Michele Gets Behind the Wheel of Getaway Car

 It's called "Getaway Car," a love song the 30-year-old considers one of her "absolute" favorites on the record and one that is sure to conjure up those high school memories of cruising around town with your crush.

 "This song is so special to me," she told E!
 News exclusively.
 "I remember being in love for the first time when I was in high school and we would drive around in his car.
 It was the first time I remember feeling so in love.
-Even now as an adult, I have memories of riding in cars with past relationships and thinking about what life would be like if we just packed all our bags and drove away together."
+Even now as an adult, I have memories of riding in cars with past relationships and thinking about what life would be like if we just packed all our bags and drove away together.
+It reminds me of 'Fast Car' by Tracy Chapman," the singer told E!

-The track has fans thinking of Corey Monteith, Michele's co-star and boyfriend before his untimely death in 2013.
-As she told an audience during one of her shows, "We used to just get in the car and drive sometimes.
-Me and the tall guy and it was like our getaway and it was so great."

-"It reminds me of 'Fast Car' by Tracy Chapman," the singer told E!
 News recently.
 "It's one of my absolute favorite songs on the record and it's a really beautiful song about love."

-She gave fans a taste of the track last week when she got behind the mic with her longtime friend and Glee co-star, Darren Criss.
+In addition to unveiling the song here on E!
+News, she gave fans a taste of the track last week when she got behind the mic with her longtime friend and Glee co-star, Darren Criss.
 "I had the best time singing with Darren last week," she said.
 "This cast goes beyond friends.
 They are my family and we will be in each others' lives forever."

 Having grown up in the theater community, the Broadway star also fostered deep roots with one of her past Spring Awakening castmates, Jonathan Groff, who is always welcome to escape with her.